Particular/docs.particular.net/servicecontrol/capacity-and-planning.md

 For more details, see [Hardware Considerations](servicecontrol-instances/hardware.md).

 ## Accessing data and audited messages <!-- TODO: Does this belong in this document?
-Do we care.
-Perhaps raise an issue. -->
+If not, fix or raise an issue. -->

 ### Forwarding queues